Albalucía Ángel

-Albalucía Ángel Marulanda (born in Pereira, Colombia, 27 September 1939) is a Colombian writer, folksinger, and novelist of the Latin American Boom.
+Albalucía Ángel Marulanda (born 27 September 1939) is a Colombian writer, folksinger and novelist of the Latin American Boom.
 She is known as a pioneer of Latin American postmodernism for her novels.

 Life and career

 Ángel was born in Pereira to an upper-middle-class family.
-She studied Art History at the University of the Andes in Bogota, where she was a student of the art critic Marta Traba.
+She studied Art History at the University of the Andes in Bogotá, where she was a student of the art critic Marta Traba.
 In 1964 she traveled to Europe, where she pursued studies in the Arts and Letters at La Sorbonne and later studied cinema at the University of Rome.
 She worked as a folk singer in Europe and turned to writing in the late 1960s.
 Her first novel was Girasoles en Invierno ("Sunflowers in Winter").
 She has written poems, essays, and novels.
 Many of her works have a feminist perspective, with themes of women's rights and women's history.
 She has lived in Europe since 1964, and in London since 1980.